mzelinka/cloud-radiative-kernels/README.md

 Figure Generation
 ----------
 Is a script to draw a figure in the paper included?
-No
+Yes